postmannen/actress/README.md

 Short intro about the Events.

 The events for all processes, both static, dynamic, error, and supervisor uses the same event type and structure.
-The even type is identified by the firs 2 letters of the event.Name:
+The event type is identified by the first 2 letters of the Event.Name:

 - ET, static events
 - ED, dynamic event